rs146/OstModernExample/README.md

-# Sample Android App for Ost Modern - using REST API
+# Sample Android App for Ost Modern

 Uses following libraries:
 * Retrofit and OkHttp for REST/HTTP